timescale/docs/tutorials/blockchain-query/index.md

-When you've completed this tutorial, you can use the same dataset to complete the [advanced blockchain tutorial][analyze-blockchain], which shows you how to analyze the blockchain data using Timescale hyperfunctions.
+When you've completed this tutorial, you can use the same dataset to complete the [advanced blockchain tutorial][analyze-blockchain], which shows you how to analyze the blockchain data using $COMPANY hyperfunctions.

 [cloud-install]: /getting-started/:currentVersion:/#create-your-timescale-account
 [blockchain-dataset]: /tutorials/:currentVersion:/blockchain-query/blockchain-dataset/